suzannepk/power_outages_socioeconomics-/README.md

       * Interpreting Spearman Rank Score & p-value
       * Interpreting statistically significant p-value
       * Correlation Matrix
-      * This will allow you to put quantitative power behind the insights you get from your visualizations and may be particularly helpful for answering parts of big question 3.

 6. [MPI Intro](eaglei_mpi_scripts/6_MPI_exercises.ipynb)
+_This may help you do your work faster if you are looking at all the years of data provided.
+This is the HPC part of the project and is a good tutorial for mpi4py even if you don't use it to answer any of the big questions._
       * Introduction to Message Passing Interface (MPI)
       * Load and pre-process the power outage data
       * Divide the data into chunks to distribute among MPI processes
       * Implement parallel processing using MPI
       * Analyze and interpret the results
-      * This may help you do your work faster if you are looking at all the years of data provided.
-This is the HPC part of the project and is a good tutorial for mpi4py even if you don't use it to answer any of the big questions.

 8. [Big Questions Working Notebook](6_Big_Questions.ipynb)
   * Working space for addressing the Big Questions & Project Goals